-- IFRS 11 Joint arrangements This standard replaces IAS 31 - Interests in joint ventures and SIC 13 - Jointly controlled entities - Non-monetary contributions by venturers.
+This standard replaces IAS 31 - Interests in joint ventures and SIC 13 - Jointly controlled entities - Non-monetary contributions by venturers.
 It defines the criteria for the identification of joint arrangements and how they should be accounted for based on the rights and obligations arising from the contract, regardless of its legal form.
-The new standard provides for different recognition depending on whether the transaction is a joint operation or a joint venture.
-It eliminates the possibility to treat the same types of arrangements differently and, vice versa, defines a single model based on the contractual rights and obligations. - IFRS 12 Disclosure of interests in other entities - The standard sets out the disclosures to be provided about any type of interest in other entities, including joint arrangements, associates, special purpose entities and other entities not included in the financial statements.
-Its aim is to provide information to allow users of financial statements to best understand the nature of risks associated with interests in strategic entities (qualified or not) which the entity intends to hold on to for the medium to long-term. - IAS 27 Separate financial statements The standard defines how investments in subsidiaries, associates and joint ventures should be treated in the separate financial statements.
-The standard has been amended following the changes introduced by IFRS 10 and IFRS 11. - IAS 28 Investments in associates and joint ventures - The standard defines how investments in associates and joint ventures should be treated.
+The new standard provides for different recognition methods, depending on whether the transaction is a joint operation or a joint venture, and eliminates the possibility to apply different accounting treatments to the same types of arrangements and, conversely, defines a single model based on the contractual rights and obligations.

+• IFRS 12 - Disclosure of interests in other entities

+The standard sets out the disclosures to be provided about any type of interest in other entities, including joint arrangements, associates, special purpose entities and other entities not included in the financial statements.

+Its aim is to provide information to allow users of financial statements to best understand the nature of risks associated with interests in strategic entities (qualified or not) which the entity intends to hold on to for the medium to long-term.

+IAS 27 - Separate financial statements

+The standard defines how investments in subsidiaries, associates and joint ventures should be treated in the Separate financial statements.
 The standard has been amended following the changes introduced by IFRS 10 and IFRS 11.